Contact Lens Discomfort

-Here are the top 4 reasons for contact lens discomfort based upon both clinical experience and academic research:
+Here are the top 4 reasons for contact lens discomfort based on both clinical experience and academic research:

 - Allergies.
-Allergy issues can be seasonal, in the spring or fall, or all year around.
+Allergy issues can be seasonal, in the spring or fall, or all year round.
 Symptoms often include itching and lenses needing to be replaced early due to discomfort.

 - Giant Papillary Conjunctivitis or GPC.
 GPC is similar to an allergy and is common in patients who overwear their lenses or who become intolerant of the silicone inside the contact lens.
 Symptoms include a foreign body sensation, chronic stringy mucous, fluctuating vision, and contact lenses that constantly shift upward on the eye.